Equity Policy and Procedures

 Bullying or uncivil behavior that is not based on a protected class does not fall within the purview of this policy.
 However, such behavior may violate the Community Covenant, Statement of Faith, and College policies.
 If you have questions or concerns regarding bullying or uncivil behavior, contact Human Resources (for employees) or Residence Life (for students) for assistance.

 One type of harassment is sexual harassment, which includes sexual misconduct such as sexual assault, dating violence, domestic violence, and stalking.
-Depending on the nature, geographical location, and severity of the sexual harassment or sexual misconduct, the behavior may be covered by the College’s Interim Title IX Sexual Harassment Policy and Procedures or this Policy.
-Please refer to the Interim Title IX Sexual Harassment Policy and Procedures or contact an Equity Officer and Title IX Coordinator(s) for more information regarding the specific misconduct covered by that policy.
-Sexual harassment not covered by the Interim Title IX Sexual Harassment Policy and Procedures is governed by the Equity Policy and Procedures.
+Depending on the nature, geographical location, and severity of the sexual harassment or sexual misconduct, the behavior may be covered by the College’s Title IX Sexual Harassment Policy and Procedures or this Policy.
+Please refer to the Title IX Sexual Harassment Policy and Procedures or contact an Equity Officer and Title IX Coordinator(s) for more information regarding the specific misconduct covered by that policy.
+Sexual harassment not covered by the Title IX Sexual Harassment Policy and Procedures is governed by the Equity Policy and Procedures.

 IV.
 Reporting Alleged or Suspected Violations of this Policy

 1 This expectation does not apply to confidential resources.
 Student Health Services, the Counseling Center, and the Chaplain’s Office are considered confidential resources and employees working in these areas are not required to report prohibited conduct that they learn of through a confidential role.
-These employees are encouraged, but not required, to provide the student or employee with the contact information for the Title IX office as well as information about how to file a report.

 A. Reporting Potential Policy Violations to the College